 While these AWA requirements sound useful, the language is too vague to require meaningful and consistent application in practice.
 The AWA leaves compliance with these requirements largely to the discretion of the lab.

 It is a major shortcoming that many facilities do not have an internal expert to provide guidance on the distinctly different behavioral and psychological needs of different species.

 Inspection requirements, as well as AWA compliance generally, is administered and enforced by the Animal Care (AC) program of the Animal and Plant Health Inspection Service (APHIS), a USDA enforcement division.

 There are more than 12,000 facilities involved in research, exhibition, breeding, or dealing of animals that are required to be licensed by the USDA, including over 1,000 laboratories.
-Currently, APHIS has 150 employees who are responsible for regulating and inspecting these facilities (16).
-To our knowledge, there are six main facilities that house and/or use chimpanzees for research.
+As of 2010 (the last year this data was available), APHIS had 150 employees who were responsible for regulating and inspecting these facilities.
+(16) To our knowledge, there are six main facilities that house and/or use chimpanzees for research.
 (Federal labs are not required to register with or be inspected by APHIS.)